 When My Little Pony made its Toy Fair debut, it didn’t exactly make a splash.
 “The sales floor said, ‘Pony didn’t do enough.’
 They couldn’t sell it!”
 Zacherle recalled in 2008.
 “The director of marketing, whose wife was the one who said that she needed to be small, stuck to his guns and his wife’s intuition and did not drop pony from the line—and it was this close.”
 But when My Little Pony was rolled out to the public, it was “an instant success,” Zacherle said.
 “She galloped off the shelves, striking a chord with girls throughout the U.S. and abroad.”

 Hasbro’s imprint Kenner, which they had purchased in 1991, produced the G2 ponies, which ran from 1997 to 2003.
 These ponies—which are skinnier than their predecessors—are not popular with collectors.
 The ponies released as part of G3 (2003-2009) more closely resembled the G1 ponies.
 In 2009, the dramatically-redesigned G3.5 ponies debuted; the line was available until 2010.
-The current generation, G4, was released in 2010 and includes ponies from the My Little Pony: Friendship is Magic animated series; G4.5 (2020-2021) and the current generation, G5, followed.
+The G4 generation was released in 2010 and included ponies from the My Little Pony: Friendship is Magic animated series; G4.5 (2020-2021) and the current generation, G5, followed.
 Beginning in 2007, retro versions of the ponies from the G1 and G3 lines were also available.

 According to Collectors Weekly, Hasbro didn’t just release My Little Ponies in stores; they also sent out mail-order ponies.
-(One, a Rapunzel Pony, went for as much as $800 four years ago.)
+(One, a Rapunzel Pony, went for as much as $800 in 2012.)
 The company also released its molds to companies all over the world.
 Summer Hayes, author of several collectors guides, told Collectors Weekly that in 2012, “collectors discovered a whole separate line of Ponies that were produced in Venezuela that we never knew about.
 Someone found a stash of mint-in-box '80s Venezuelan Ponies, and of course, they went on eBay and sold them to collectors.
 We don’t know everything.
 I’m sure we’ll get to a point where there’s no new information, but it seems like every couple of years we find a new country or a new variation.”
-A Greek version of a G1 pony in a rare pose is currently available on eBay for $750.
+In 2016, a Greek version of a G1 pony in a rare pose was up for sale on eBay for $750.